xtdb/xtdb/docs/internals.md

 #### Proposal A:

-We have 5 indexes:
+We have 5 indexes, spread across a few logical stores:

-* keyword -> id
+*Document Store*

 * content-hash -> doc
+* aid/value -> content-hash

+*Transaction Log*

-* eid/business-time/transact-time -> content-hash
+* eid/business-time/transact-time/tx-id -> content-hash
 * content-hash -> set of eids

+*Internals*

-* aid/value -> content-hash
+* keyword -> id

+External ids are assumed to be keywords (idents).
+This mapping of keywords to ids is an optimisation, and could be replaced by MD5 or SHA1.
+This is used for both eid and aid.

 Querying works by looking up the attribute and value in the aid/value index, and resolving the resulting content hash into a set of entity ids which have at any point in time had this value.
-These entities are then resolved using the bitemporal coordinates using the eid/business-time/transact-time index, and kept if the content hash is the same.
+These entities are then resolved using the bitemporal coordinates using the eid/business-time/transact-time/tx-id index, and kept if the content hash is the same.

 Following references and joins both work by deserializing the current node, and getting all the values for the attribute.
 Keywords are